top of page

 • High-payback items

-• Things that if not done soon are going to cause problems for me or my organization
+• Things that if not done soon are going to cause problems for me (personally) or my organization

 Reminds me of something my grandmother used to say: “If ya gotta eat a frog, why sit around and look at it all day.”